 Shared WordPress hosting is the best solution for small businesses, and starting bloggers

 WordPress VPS Hosting

 Virtual Private Server (VPS) refers to a virtual machine.
 It is a method of partitioning a physical server computer into multiple servers with respects to the individual customer's need.
 Even though, you are sharing the server with a handful others, this gives you almost as much control as a dedicated server.
-It also has the privacy of a separate physical computer, and can be configured to run specific server softwares.
+It also has the privacy of a separate physical computer and can be configured to run specific server softwares.
 Often developers, intermediate users, and medium-sized bloggers utilize VPS to scale their websites.
-If you do NOT have any technical knowledge, you need to make sure that you purchase a managed VPS.
-This means that the hosting provider manages all system upgrades, and they are available to assist you if needed.
+If you do NOT have any technical knowledge, then you need to make sure that you purchase a managed VPS.
+This means that the WordPress hosting provider manages all system upgrades, and they are available to assist you if needed.

 WordPress Dedicated Server

 Dedicated server is a physical server that you can lease from the hosting provider.
 This allows you to have full control over the server including the choice of operating system, hardware etc. You DO NOT need a dedicated server if you are just starting out.
 Once your site is receiving a significant amount of traffic, only then you should consider upgrading to a dedicated server.
 WPBeginner runs on a dedicated server by HostGator.
 If you do not employ a system administrator or have no experience with servers, then we recommend that you get a managed dedicated server.
 WordPress hosting providers that offer managed dedicated servers employ full-time system administrators that maintain your servers.
 Along with doing software updates, they also do server monitoring, offer phone support etc. Most top websites use clusters of dedicated servers.